Langen, Hesse: History

 The earliest community here may have arisen about AD 500 or 600, settled by Frankish migrants.
 Langen had its first documentary mention in 834 in a donation document from King Ludwig II to the Lorsch Abbey under the name Langungon.
 In 835, he had the extent of the Mark Langen (a communal area shared by a number of villages) delineated with Drieichlahha, today's Dreieich, as a neighbouring community to the north.
 To the Dreieich Royal Hunting Forest (Wildbann Dreieich), which in the king's name was governed by the Lords of Hagen (later of Münzenberg) as Vögte, also belonged in the Middle Ages the woodlands around Langen.
 Two of the Royal Hunting Forest's 30 Wildhuben (farming estates whose owners were charged with guarding the king's hunting rights) lay in Langen.
 Since the Lorsch Abbey hardly worried very much about their landholdings, the Lords of Hagen-Münzenberg came over the course of time to be the land's effective owners.

 When the Hagen-Münzenberg family died out in 1255, the place passed to the Lords of Falkenstein.
 In 1414, the village burnt down in the midst of a dispute between the city of Frankfurt and the then owners of Langen, the Archbishop of Trier, Werner von Falkenstein.
 When the Lords of Falkenstein, too, saw their male line come to an end in 1418, the County of Isenburg inherited the lordship over Langen.
 Surviving from the Middle Ages are, among other things remains of the fortifications with the spitzer Turm and the stumpfer Turm ("Sharp Tower" and "Blunt Tower") from Falkenstein times (1336), and from the Renaissance the Vierröhrenbrunnen ("Four-Pipe Spring") from 1553.

 In 1600, Langen, along with the whole Amt of Kelsterbach was sold by the Counts of Isenburg to the Landgraviate of Hesse-Darmstadt.
 Langen has belonged to Hesse since then.
 With the partitioning of the Länger Mark in 1732, whose main estate Langen was, the community got two thirds of the land, and Egelsbach the other third.

-In 1812, Langen was raised to market community and in 1821 to seat of the Landratsbezirk, practically making Langen a district seat, although in 1832 it had to yield this function to Groß-Gerau and Offenbach.
+In 1812, Langen was raised to market community.
+After the French period, in 1821, Langen was raised to seat of the Landratsbezirk, practically making Langen a district seat, although in 1832 it had to yield this function to Groß-Gerau and Offenbach.
 In 1834, Langen had 2,368 inhabitants.
-In 1846, the Main-Neckar Railway was built with a railway station in Langen.
+In 1846, the Main-Neckar Railway (88 km) was opened with a railway station in Langen.

 In 1862, the Offenbach district was formed.

 In 1883, the community was granted town rights by Grand Duke Ludwig IV.

-After the First World War, Langen was – as part of the Mainz bridgehead – occupied by French troops until 1930.
-In 1959, the first new town development, Oberlinden, was built.
-The population figure rose from 9,077 in 1939 to 28,500 in 1983.
+After the First World War, Langen was – as part of the Mainz bridgehead – occupied by French troops until 1930 (→ Occupation of the Rhineland).

+Around 1959, a new urban district, Oberlinden, was built.
+The population rose from 9,077 in 1939 to 28,500 in 1983.